jspirkosn/Digital-Product-Factory-Core/README.md

 1. Log into your GitHub Account (see the factory installation section above for more details)
 1. In the browser where you logged in to GitHub, paste the template URL you want to install from the List of Available Public Sector Factory Templates below
 1. In the upper right-hand corner of the page, you should see a button to fork the repo.
 Click to create your fork
-1. Note the URL of your new repository that was created, it should be similar to the name of the repo you forked in the last step
+1. Note the URL of your new repository that was created.
+It should be similar to the name of the repo you forked in the last step
-1. You should already have a GitHub credential in your SeviceNow instance, if you don't (see the factory installation section above for more details on how to get one)
+1. You should already have a GitHub credential in your ServiceNow instance, if you don't (see the factory installation section above for more details on how to get one)
 1. In the ServiceNow Navigator, go to "System Applications" -> "Studio"
 1. A dialog appears - click on "Import from Source Control"
     - URL: https://github.com/[your github user]/[template repository] (this is a reference to the forked repo you created above)